GetWellClinic/gofetchrover/docs/mule.md

 After the above changes, use `./mule build` to build the app with all the keys and settings.

-Once build successfully use `./mule run` to start mule.
+Once built successfully, use `./mule run` to start mule.

 Use `docker ps -a` to view the docker app running.